 Daisy leads Studio Alexandra Daisy Ginsberg Ltd.

 Projects created by the end-user that are meant to be shared for others to create.
 Please include the instructions with each submission.
-Examples include: hacks, mods, recycles, crafts, digital fabrications, etc. There is no Professional or Student distinction in this category. *Previously the DIY Category*
+Examples include: hacks, mods, recycles, crafts, digital fabrications, etc. *Previously the DIY Category*

 Chief Executive Officer, TechShop

 Mark is CEO and co-founder of TechShop and a recognized leader in the global maker movement.
 Under his leadership, TechShop revenue grew 20-fold in five years and multiple new locations have opened across the US.
 Mark has held executive positions at firms including Kinko’s, Avery Dennison and Health Net.
 In 2013, his book The Maker Movement Manifesto was released by McGraw-Hill Education.
 He has been recognized by San Francisco Business Times as one of the Bay Area’s Most Admired CEOs and by Popular Mechanics as one of 25 movers and makers who are reinventing the American Dream.
 Mark has spoken at events such as SXSW, Techonomy, TEDx and The Clinton Global Initiative.
 A former Green Beret, Mark holds an MBA from the Drucker Center at the Claremont Graduate University.

 Yancey Strickler is co-founder and CEO of Kickstarter.
 Yancey served as Kickstarter's Head of Community and Head of Communications before becoming CEO.
 Prior to Kickstarter, Yancey was a music journalist whose writing appeared in The Village Voice, New York magazine, Pitchfork and other publications.